On August 18, 1992, celebrated Boston Celtics forward Larry Bird retires.

 In 1992, at the age of 35, Bird’s back condition finally rendered him unable to play.
 At an emotional press conference in Boston to announce his retirement, Bird explained, “The last couple of years have been very tough on me, on my back and on my body.
 It was very hard to deal with, day in and day out.”
 NBA commissioner David Stern released a statement that read in part “Quite simply, Larry Bird has helped to define the way a generation of basketball fans has come to view and appreciate the N.B.A.
 In the future, great players will be judged against the standards he has set, but there will never be another Larry Bird.”

 Bird did not disappear from the NBA after his retirement from the court.
 He remained in Boston, working as a special assistant in the Celtics’ front office until 1997, when he was hired as head coach of the Indiana Pacers.
 In 1998–the same year he was elected to the Basketball Hall of Fame–he led the Pacers to a 58-24 record, the best in team history, and was named NBA Coach of the Year.
-Bird later became the team’s president of basketball operations.
+Bird later became the team’s president of basketball operations, a position he held until 2017.